zafariabbas68/zafariabbas68/README.md

 ---

-*Built with ❤️ for Earth Observation and Geospatial Intelligence*
+*Built for Earth Observation and Geospatial Intelligence*

 **"From satellites to sovereignty — mapping our shared future"**